What to Bring to Cumberland Hospital

 - Clothing recommendations are made, in part, because there is limited space for clothing storage.
 If a patient arrives with additional clothing, it may be sent home.

 - Parents and guardians, please bring your child’s social security card, birth certificate, any custody paperwork, your insurance card and a copy of your child’s immunization record.
-If your child has a severe allergy and requires an EPI pen, please bring the EPI pen for the admission.
+If your child has a severe allergy and requires an EPI pen, please bring the EPI pen for admission.

 - Cumberland is not liable for loss or damage of any money, personal valuables or articles.